Emptor looks to help companies more easily find contractors in the area

 For any company looking to spin up some kind of operation in a new region, one of the first steps may be finding contractors in the area that can actually get the work started — but, especially as companies drift further from cities, that can increasingly become a nightmare that’s quite familiar to Matt Velker.

-That led to he and his co-founder starting Emptor, a network to connect companies with local contractors in order to get those local projects off the ground effectively.
+That led to he and his co-founder Vignesh Venkataraman starting Emptor, a network to connect companies with local contractors in order to get those local projects off the ground effectively.
 That can range from actual construction to janitorial work or landscaping.
 A platform like Emptor seeks to take a lot of the ambiguity or guesswork out of finding a set of local companies to work with in order to get construction projects off the ground.
 It also adds a robust audit trail — ratings or otherwise — to ensure that the best contractors surface up and that everyone knows which ones they should skip.
+The company is coming out of Y Combinator.

 “Every time you’re building [projects in new regions] you have to find an entirely new set of suppliers,” Velker said.
 “Often in rural areas when there isn’t a saturation of contractors like there is in a large metro, that discovery process within a reasonable time frame was the biggest challenge.
 Especially within the construction industry, there’s a huge deviation in terms of the quality fo the companies you work with.
 We definitely had a lot of pains with unreliable contractors who weren’t getting the job done to spec or on time, or things that came close to fraud.
 It comes with the territory when you work with that volume of companies in a short period of time.”